Woltvint/uu-secret-manager/README.md

 **Important Notes:**
 - Redacted files are **only created** if at least one secret was replaced in the file
 - By default, original files are automatically added to `.gitignore` to prevent accidental commits
-- Use `--nogitignore` flag to disable automatic `.gitignore` updates
 - The redact command respects `.gitignore` and will skip files that are ignored by git
-- Redacted files are overwritten if they already exist
+- If a redacted file already exists, it's only updated if the content differs
 - Files that already have `.redacted` in their name are skipped

+**Options**:
+- `--nogitignore`: Do not add original files to `.gitignore`
+- `--noindex`: Do not use index, perform full directory scan

 ```bash
 # Create redacted files for entire repository (uses index if available)